 While the chatelaine is often thought of as Victorian, it actually was essential in much earlier times.
 If you go to a Renaissance Festival, you will see a lot of the costumes (male and female) with essential items attached to chains which hang from belts.
 During this period of time, the correct terminology was equipage (thefreedictionary.com).
 This is Archaic for a set of small household articles (such as a tea service) or a collection of small articles for personal use.
 It’s fun to note this word also can mean a horse-drawn carriage with attendants!!

 Another term associated with the equipage was etui, pronounced (-tw), which means an ornamental case for holding articles such as needles.
-The style I am most familiar with is a small box with a fitted lid.
+The style that may be most familiar is a small box with a fitted lid.
 When you remove the lid, the sides fold down to reveal eight panels with a pin cushion in the center.
 The panels may have a band of some sort to hold scissors and tools or a cloth panel to put your needles in.
-In Janice Love’s Fundamentals Made Fancy book (11206) she has designed an etui adorned with Hardanger embroidered panels.
+In Janice Love’s Fundamentals Made Fancy book she has designed an etui adorned with Hardanger embroidered panels.
 Notice the beautiful chatelaine she has in the photograph!

 In time it appears that anything which held small items such as needles or scissors became known as an etui.
 Today we call them needle books or scissors cases.